Archy-X/Slate/README.md

 The API is designed to be declarative and hierarchical.
 Code is structured using lambdas and builders to match the layout of the configuration file.
 API features include:

-- Run code when an item is clicked, including for specific mouse buttons
+- Running code when an item is clicked, including for specific mouse buttons
 - Placeholder system for inserting player-dependent data into menus at runtime
 - Page system
 - Templates for defining multiple instances of a similar item